Rhoahndur/esp32-pim545-lava-lamp/README.md

 Connect the Mac to the board's **USB-to-UART** connector; this build uses UART0, not native USB CDC.
 Use `pio device list` to find the port.
-The touchscreen shows its own lamp and buttons A/B at the top, X/Y at the bottom.
-Each press sends one corner event until released.
-Its animation also works without the Mac; streaming to the hosted simulator still requires `building.py`.
-The two views share taps, not identical animation frames.
+The touchscreen shows its own lamp with buttons A/B at the top and X/Y at the bottom; the whole left and right margin counts as its corner pair, and a tap inside the grid drops a pebble on that window.
+A tap flashes its button, so you can tell a dead panel from a dead bridge at a glance.

+Unlike the PIM545 pack, this target renders the 9×17 facade itself and streams
+it: it sends one `AA 55 09 11` + 459-byte RGB + XOR packet per frame, and
+`building.py` forwards those straight to the simulator. **The simulator shows the same blobs and ripples as the screen**, not a second independent lamp.
+If the board stops sending for 1.5 s the bridge falls back to its own lamp and says so.
+Its animation still works without the Mac; streaming needs `building.py`.

 The bridge sends `?\n` and recognizes
 `LAVA_CONTROLLER 1 PIM545 corners` or
+`LAVA_CONTROLLER 1 WAVESHARE_TOUCH_7 corners` anywhere in the stream, since the banner is interleaved with binary frames and rarely starts a clean line.
+A port that is emitting valid 9×17 frames is accepted even if its banner never arrives.
-`LAVA_CONTROLLER 1 WAVESHARE_TOUCH_7 corners`.
-Reflash existing PIM545 firmware
-for automatic recognition.
+Reflash existing PIM545 firmware for automatic recognition.
 Older firmware remains usable with an explicit `--controller PORT`.
 If both controllers are connected, select one explicitly.
 Auto-discovery queries candidate USB serial ports; it does not flash them.

+If a tap lands in the wrong corner, read the `TOUCH x y` line the firmware logs for every press and flip one of `TOUCH_SWAP_XY` / `TOUCH_FLIP_X` / `TOUCH_FLIP_Y` at the top of `firmware/touchscreen/main.cpp`.

 If the screen stays blank, inspect the 115200-baud serial log for LCD/PSRAM errors and confirm the exact board and USB power.
 This target requires OPI PSRAM.